 Johnson noise thermometry (JNT) is a primary temperature measurement technique based on the fundamental properties of thermal fluctuations in conductors.
-We measure these fluctuations with respect to quantum electronic noise sources and-or other thermal noise sources.
+We measure these fluctuations with respect to quantum voltage noise sources (QVNS).
 The results are useful for both temperature scale metrology and for the development of reliable thermometers for harsh environments.
 The NIST-developed spectral JNT methods link the measured thermal voltage directly to the as-maintained electrical units via the AC Josephson Voltage Standard.
 This new methodology conveys key advantages from a metrology standpoint and will extend the practical application range for JNT systems.

 To obtain data on JNT temperatures with respect to the ITS-90 in these important overlapping ranges with uncertainties comparable to the best Radiation Thermometry methods.